Best 10 Secure Browsers For SMBs (2026)

 Malwarebytes Browser Guard is a free browser extension that adds a layer of security and privacy protection.
 It’s developed by Malwarebytes, who are one of the most recognized names in consumer cybersecurity.
 It can blocks ads, trackers, malicious websites, and phishing attempts.
 It’s available for Chrome, Firefox, Edge, and Safari.

-The free version of Browser Guard includes ad and tracker blocking, cookie and GDPR banner removal, scam and fraud protection, malware protection, credit card skimmer detection, and basic phishing protection.
-Users on a paid Malwarebytes plan get additional features, including advanced phishing and heuristic protections, clipboard (copy/paste) monitoring, suspicious download protection, search hijacking protection, data breach notifications, insecure login warnings, and spyware and trojan protection.
+• Free version includes ad and tracker blocking, cookie and GDPR banner removal, scam and fraud protection, malware protection, credit card skimmer detection, and basic phishing protection

 Strengths